Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 The Proform Pro 9000 Treadmill weighs 119 kg and has a robust build.
 It supports a load capacity of 135 kg and is powered by a 3.6 hp motor that accommodates speeds from 0 to 22 km/h.
 The neatly designed treadmill has incline levels from -3% to 12% for different workout intensities and limitless workout programs, thanks to the integrated iFit Technology.

 For ease of use and convenience, the equipment features a 22-inch HD screen that displays workout stats and immersive training videos, dual 2-inch speakers for high-quality audio, and CoolAir fans to keep you cool during intense workout sessions.
-The treadmill is also Bluetooth-enabled, so you can connect it to your headphones for a more personalised experience.
+The treadmill is also Bluetooth-enabled so that you can connect it to your headphones for a more personalised experience.

 Despite its advanced features, the Proform Pro 9000 is foldable, making it a practical option for home gyms with limited space.
 With a comprehensive warranty that includes a lifetime frame, 10 years on the motor, 2 years on parts and electronics, and 1 year on labour, this treadmill offers excellent value, albeit at a relatively higher price point.